Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Jeep Cherokee are $1,592 a year for full coverage.
-Comprehensive costs on average $298 each year, collision insurance costs $558, and liability is $536.
-A liability-only policy costs around $606 a year, and high-risk insurance costs around $3,450.
-Teen drivers pay the most at up to $6,098 a year.
+Average insurance rates for a Jeep Cherokee are $1,592 a year for full coverage.
+Comprehensive insurance costs an estimated $298 each year, collision costs $558, and liability costs around $536.
+A policy with just liability insurance costs as low as $606 a year, with coverage for high-risk drivers costing $3,450 or more.
+Teens receive the highest rates at $6,098 a year or more.

 Average premium for full coverage: $1,592

-These estimates include $500 deductible amounts, 30/60 liability coverage, and includes medical and uninsured motorist coverage.
-Rates include averaging for all states and Cherokee models.
+Price estimates include $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Rates are averaged for all states and Cherokee models.

-For the average driver, insurance rates for a Jeep Cherokee range from as low as $606 for just liability coverage to a high rate of $3,450 for a policy for a high-risk driver.
+Using a middle-aged driver as an example, prices range go from as low as $606 for basic liability insurance to a high rate of $3,450 for a driver who has had serious violations or accidents.

-These rate differences show why all drivers should compare rates quotes based on a specific location and risk profile, instead of making a decision based on price averages.
+These examples show why all drivers should compare prices for a targeted area and risk profile, instead of using averaged prices.

 Use the form below to get customized rates for your location.